BRINGING YOUR DESIGN TO LIGHT

 As you faithfully listen to the call of your intuitive knowing, you will become more adept at discerning the next right action.
 You do not need to wait for inspiration.
 Simply take actions that reflect best what you know to be true for yourself, and you will steadily regain footing on your course as you remember your passions, which will re-connect you to your soul intentions.

 So, for quite a while, I succumbed to the enervating perception that uniqueness in and of itself is not unique.
 Since we are all uniquely distinguished from each other, what’s the big deal?
 You’re tall; I’m short.
 You’re muscular; I lack definition.
 You have red hair; I have black hair.
 Your eyes are green, and mine are brown.
 You excel in tennis, but I can sing.
-You’re great at math and I write more clearly than you.
+You’re great at math, and I write more clearly than you.
 What’s to get excited about?
-Now, if you’re handy, I’m feeling some excitement.
+Now, if you’re handy, I’m feeling a bit of excitement.
 But I digress.